Mutual information as a measure of renormalizability: Entanglement entropy density for in D Entanglement entropy density for λϕn in d + 1D

 where solid and dashed lines represent system and environment propagators, respectively.
-The spatial integrals of \cref{eq:EntangleEntX} are evaluated as
+Let us next consider the spatial integrals of \cref{eq:EntangleEntX}, that can be evaluated as

-Since the remaining integral produces a volume factor\footnote{A more rigorous way to obtain this volume factor is to place the system in a finite-sized box and take the infinite size limit at the end of the calculation.}, we divide \cref{eq:EntangleEntX} by $ L^{d} $, and work with the entanglement entropy \textit{density}.
-Adding and subtracting terms corresponding to $ \alpha = 0 $ and $ \alpha = n $ in \cref{eq:EntangleEntX}, the summation is a binomial expansion, which we resum as
+Since the remaining integral produces a volume factor,\footnote{A more rigorous way to obtain the volume factor is to first place the system in a finite-size box and then take the infinite-size limit at the end of the calculation.} we divide \cref{eq:EntangleEntX} by $ L^{d} $, and work with the entanglement entropy \textit{density}.
+Now adding and subtracting terms corresponding to $ \alpha = 0 $ and $ \alpha = n $ in \cref{eq:EntangleEntX}, the summation becomes a binomial expansion, that can be written as